MemTest86 froze/halted in the middle of test. Is there something wrong with my system?

 UEFI BIOS Bugs

+Bug #2 - 32bit support only.
 Another BIOS bug we have seen is some old Dell machines have a 32bit addressing bug that prevents testing more than 4GB of RAM.
 In this case testing will freeze early on during Test 0 (the address test), while test in the 0x100000000 (4GB) memory range.
 To partially work around this issue you can limit the maximum address to test to below 0x100000000.
 This might mean a lot of RAM doesn’t get tested however.
 Or contact the motherboard vendor and ask for updated BIOS.
+Note that this can occur on CPUs that have full 64bit support.
+It is a just a BIOS issue.

 Bad RAM and other Hardware